sass/sass/doc-src/SASS_REFERENCE.md

     /* A very awesome rule.
     #awesome.rule
-      /* An equally awesome attribute.
+      /* An equally awesome property.
       awesomeness: very

 becomes

     /* A very awesome rule. */
     #awesome.rule {
-      /* An equally awesome attribute. */
+      /* An equally awesome property. */
       awesomeness: very; }

 You can also nest content beneath loud comments.
 For example: